Everyone can have new life now.

 What about other religions?
 What about people who have never heard of Jesus Christ?
 (The answers to these questions are found in Topics 10-18, 27-28, 32, 58 and 61.)
 These questions are often a smoke screen for people who don’t want to face the fact that they must personally decide either to accept or reject Jesus Christ and their indecision is a form of rejection.

-Is Jesus Christ the Only Way?
+Is Jesus Christ the only way?

 Topics 18-26 show that the Bible is our highest source of spiritual authority and is in fact Godʼs message to us for this period in time.